VE3NEA/ve3nea.github.io/helical.md

 ### Resonator Loading

 There is a common misconception that the position of the taps on the coils determines the input and output impedance of the filter.
 This is not true.
-Whatever impedance transformation occurs at the filter input, the inverse of that occurs at the output.
+Whatever impedance transformation happens at the filter input, the inverse of that happens at the output.
 The tap position, however, is important as it determines the loading of the resonator ( Q_unloaded / Q_loaded) and thus controls the trade-off between the filter bandwidth and its losses.
 When we increase the loading, we reduce the losses in the passband at the expense of widening the filter passband.

 The chart below shows the frequency response of a two-resonator helical filter with different tap positions.
 In this example, when the tap is placed at a point where the filter loss is about 0.5 dB, the bandwidth of the filter is 4 MHz.
 As the tap moves lower on the helix, the resonator loading decreases, the losses increase, and the bandwidth decreases.
 When the loss reaches 3.5 dB, the bandwidth goes down to 600 kHz.

 If the filter is located after the preamp, a few dB of loss is an acceptable price for a narrow bandwidth and higher rejection in the stopband.

 ![loss vs. bandwidth](images/helical/loss_vs_bw.png)
-*Click on the image to enlarge.*

 ## Design

-There are several calculators that compute the dimensions of the filter:
+Several calculators that compute the dimensions of the filter are available on the Internet:

 - [Coil64](https://coil32.net/online-calculators/helical-resonator-bandpass-filter.html);
 - [Helical Bandpass Filter Designer](https://www.changpuak.ch/electronics/Helical_Bandpass_Filter_Designer.php);
 - [Helical](https://web.archive.org/web/20250109193926/https://www.tonnesoftware.com/helical.html).

-I used Coil64 for this project.
 In general, the larger the filter, the higher unloaded Q is achieved, assuming that the relations between all dimensions are optimal.
-I decided to use a 1/4" (6.35 mm) copper tube for the helix, the largest diameter that was practical, and computed all other dimensions as follows:
+I decided to use a 1/4" (6.35 mm) copper tube for the helix, the largest diameter that was practical, and computed all other dimensions using Coil64 as follows:

 ![helical filter](https://coil32.net/images/img/calc/helix2.png)